lindenwells/uqcs-cli-talk/talk.md

     - copying between files

     - plugins

       - vim-coc for Intellisense autocomplete.

+        - provide a demo of explore a nested structure, like a deep JS object.

     - How to learn? vimtutor. vimtutor is the official way to learn vim.
 It just loads up a temp file that you can play around with.
 It will explain stuff so much better than I could, and since you're typing stuff out yourself, you will probably retain info better.
 It will take an hour or so